The contribution of the color space in LSST-like photometry for the selection of extragalactic globular cluster candidates: Introduction

 \section{Introduction}

 A globular cluster (GC) is a very dense set of thousands to millions of stars, typically spanning masses from $10^4$ to $10^6$ $\rm M_{\odot}$ \citep{harris2014, baumgardt2018}.
 GCs found in local galaxies are typically very old, with ages comparable to a Hubble time \citep{usher2019, fahrion2020}.
-They can be found in a wide variety of galaxy morphologies and carry rich information about the distant past of their hosts, thus allowing for the study of the evolution of the systems \citep{beasley2020book}.
-They have been observed to have half light radii within the range $r_h \sim 2-5$ \citep{masters2010, brodie2011, caso2014}, which means that for the vast majority of telescopes, GCs rapidly become point-like sources the more distant the observed galaxy is.
-From observations of extragalactic GCs, as well as from simulations, it is possible to place constraints on the amount and distribution of baryonic and dark matter in the galaxies they reside in, use kinematics and chemical information to study galaxy assembly histories in detail, and also provide distance estimates via the GC luminosity function (GCLF) \citep{chies-santos2011b, rejkuba2012, harris2013, hudson2014, forbes2018, burkert2020, valenzuela2021, saifollahi2022, zaritsky2022, reina-campos2023, diego2023, canossa2024, valenzuela2024, mirabile2024, dornan2025}.
-Beyond that, GCs are also known to host unique high-energy, transient phenomena, from ultraluminous X-ray sources \citep{Maccarone07, Dage20} to fast radio bursts \citep{Kirsten22}.
-As the study of GC systems has implications for a broad range of science cases, it is important to develop robust methodologies to identify extragalactic GC candidates.
+They can be found in a wide variety of galaxy morphologies and carry rich information about the distant past of their hosts, thus allowing the study of the evolution of the systems \citep{beasley2020book}.
+They have been observed to have half-light radii within the range $r_h \sim 2-5$ \citep{masters2010, brodie2011, caso2014}, which means that for the vast majority of telescopes, GCs rapidly become point-like sources the more distant the observed galaxy is.